Fr4nks/Fr4nks/README.md

 - 👋 Hi, I’m @Fr4nks
-- 👀 I’m interested in Arduino prodjects and electronics.
+- 👀 I’m interested in Arduino projects and electronics.
 - 🌱 I’m currently learning angular, python (flask)...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me